How to increment a variable in Python

 print(f"Count after increment: {count}")--OUTPUT--Count after increment: 6

-The expression count = count + 1 offers a very explicit way to increment.
-Python first evaluates the right side by adding one to the current value of count.
-Then, it assigns this new value back to the count variable.
+This method is the most explicit way to increment a variable.
+The expression count = count + 1 first evaluates the right side by retrieving the current value of count and adding 1.
+Then, it assigns this new result back to the count variable, overwriting its previous value.

 Increment in different contexts